Giuseppedes/atlas-backups-with-terraform/README.md

 }
 ```

-This will enable the cloud backup on atlas with the default policy settings (frequency and retention), we will update it later.
+This will enable the cloud backup on Atlas with the default policy settings (frequency and retention),
+we will update it later.

 At this point, we need to create the S3 bucket that will be used for exporting the snapshots,
-this is optional, but it's another measure in order to react to a failure on atlas, avoiding data loss.
+this is optional, but it's another measure to react to a failure on Atlas, avoiding data loss.

-We can wrap all the following resources in a module, so we can use `count` to optionally create the backup set-up
+We can wrap all the following resources in a module, so we can use `count` to optionally create the backup setup
 depending on the value of the flag `mongodbatlas_backup`,
 this allows you to use the same template for different environment
 (e.g., we are setting `mongodbatlas_backup`: `true` for production and `false` for development deployments).